-The Embarrassed Tourist
+The Embarrassed Tourist Scams

 In Spain, there have been reports of a charismatic man voluntarily tying bracelets on unsuspecting tourists’ wrists, seemingly as a gift.
 You may refuse the “gift” but when you attempt to take it off, you are unable.

 They will even begin shouting loudly to embarrass you into paying them money.
 You can either pay the money or risk the embarrassment of being called a thief.
-This has been very popular around the famous Spanish Steps.

-Declined Credit Card
+Declined Credit Card Travel Scams

 Some will pretend to be from the front desk and claim that they need to confirm your credit card number.
 Many times they will say it is because the computers are broken or that your card was declined and they just received the notification.

 Scammers are always looking out for new ways to dupe tourists, and often scamming is their full-time job.
 Many of these scams are prevalent all over the world, just with slight variations.
 So recognizing all of them is essential for staying safe.

 A theft or other scam can quickly ruin an otherwise great vacation, leaving you with bad memories and a lot less money.
 Keep your eyes peeled for potential scammers, arm yourself with knowledge about your destination, and you will have the adventure of a lifetime without being victimized.

-Have you ever experienced similar Travel Scams, please comment below and we will add them to our animation travel scams video….
+Please comment below and we will add them to our animation travel scams video.
+Have a safe Travel.